-As of February 15, 2018, we had 149 full-time employees, including 58 employees with M.D. or Ph.D. degrees.
-Of these full-time employees, 55 employees are engaged in research and development activities, and 3 are engaged in general and administrative activities.
+As of February 15, 2019, we had 217 full-time employees, including 76 employees with M.D. or Ph.D. degrees.
+Of these full-time employees, 159 employees are engaged in research and development activities.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.